-Upon being retired from work because of ill health, Mr Smart instructed ourselves to take on his case where it was conducted by one of our solicitors, Ben Judge.
+Upon being retired from work because of ill health, Mr Smart instructed ourselves to take on his case where it was conducted by one of our experienced solicitors.

 Mr Smart, who worked as a courier in the Coleshill area of Warwickshire, was delivering a package of flatpack furniture to a customer’s home when the accident occurred.

 As he was carrying the furniture, which weighed approximately 55 kilograms, Mr Smart felt a sudden sharp pain in his right shoulder.
 It was subsequently discovered that carrying the furniture had caused Mr Smart to develop a tear in his rotator cuff.